Land Rover Defender 110 engines, drive and performance

 The traction and controllability on offer, working in unison with the impressive Terrain Resonse system, mean that even inexperienced off-road drivers can confidently tackle the roughest of obstacles you’ll typically find in the UK.

 The sophisticated traction systems and huge ground clearance (that’s improved by air suspension that can be raised when needed) mean the new car needs considerably less driver input and skill to traverse the roughest tracks.
 It can also climb rocks, sand and sludge with much greater precision and deftness.
-Even so, we suspect a Mercedes G-Class would impress even more.
+Even so, a Jeep Wrangler Rubicon is even more capable.